Skip to contents

 max_width

-(Approximate) maximum width of the corridor.
-The spatial network is trimmed by a buffer region of this size around the river
+A positive number representing the (approximate) maximum width of the corridor in meters.
+The upper limit is unrestricted.
+The spatial network is trimmed by a buffer region of this size around the river.

 max_iterations